How does Charlestown Soccer select players for travel teams ?

 Can players play up a group?

-Players are expected to play within their group.
+Players are expected to play within their age group.
 Charlestown Soccer believes that the best soccer experience for players is to play with peers.
 Playing up from a lower group to a higher group will be considered only in situations where the higher group team will not have enough players.
 Decisions are made by the coaches and the board.

 How do you evaluate the players?

-The evaluation process for our Fall teams has two main elements:
+The evaluation process has two main elements:

 - Evaluation input from the placements